System & Project Runner Management

 Runners can be managed at the System level as well as at the Project level of Runbook Automation (cloud and self-hosted).
+Both the System and Project level management interfaces allow users to create, edit, and delete Runners.

-Managing Runners at the System level
+ACL Permissions for Managing Runners at System level

 At the System level, in addition to creating, editing, and deleting Runners, users can also assign Runners to Projects.